Students will...

 If you were the one who only saw the black dot, wasn't it a wakening moment to realize that there is more white than black on the board?

-For more on this exercise, refer to The Black Dot Exercise
+For more on this exercise, refer to Are You Focusing on the Black Dot?

 It is good to know everyone’s perspectives, but sometimes we don’t get to know a story from everyone’s point of view.
 Have students watch the following video and show them the questions before that.